42core-team/monorepo/wiki/my_first_core_bot.md

 Finally, let's go a step further!

-To defeat more advanced opponents, we will need more money that the idle income we get simply by waiting over time - we need to actually pick up the gems you have probably seen lying around ourselves.
+To defeat more advanced opponents, we will need more money than the idle income we get simply by waiting over time - we need to actually pick up the gems you have probably seen lying around yourself.

 You may have noticed there are these deposit objects around.
 They are gems encased in stone, and they are the secret to earning tons of gems and overrunning your opponent with units.